roshnaeem/CMS-for-schools/README.md

 # CMS-for-schools
-CMS built in PHP and JavaScript for schools and educational institutions
+Content Management System built in PHP and JavaScript for schools and educational institutions

 # Getting Started
 Run wamp server and clone the repository to "www" directory of wamp.
 Enter the link "localhost\signup.php" in your broswer and start exploring the website.